batuhan/og-saltana/services/core/docs/plugins.md

 During continuous integration with circleCI:

 - missing `INSTALLED_PLUGINS` are automatically installed using `yarn plugins:install --save` script, which updates package.json before building Docker image.
-- After build, `yarn plugins:prepare` in `Dockerfile.prod` rewrites some `require('stelace-server')` calls to run all of server and plugin tests with local server before ending CI process.
+- After build, `yarn plugins:prepare` in `Dockerfile.prod` rewrites some `require('@saltana/core')` calls to run all of server and plugin tests with local server before ending CI process.

 To support private plugins, `Dockerfile.prod` is configured to accept SSH key from ssh-agent as a secret during circleCI build.
 This way it does not leak into any Docker image layer.